Komal-kalyanraman/container_manager/docs/architecture/architecture.md

    The service handler checks runtime constraints, permissions, and dispatches the command.

 5. **Command Execution:**
-   The command object performs the requested operation (e.g., create/start/stop container) using the appropriate runtime (Docker, Podman).
+   The command object performs the requested operation (e.g., create/start/stop container) using the appropriate runtime (Docker, Podman, Docker API, Podman API).

 6. **Database Interaction:**
    State and metadata are persisted/retrieved via the database interface.